 The details below will provide more information about the partner-specific visa arrangements.
-Please note these regulations can change regularly and can differ depending on individual circumstances.
-Further information will be sent out prior to the start of the programme.
+Please note these regulations are subject to change and can differ depending on individual circumstances.

 EU citizens do not require a visa for their stay in Spain, but they are required to apply for an EU citizen’s registration certificate within the first 90 days of their stay in Barcelona.
 Students will find more information here.